DeborahRamMozes/ARSIKA-DEEP-DRIFT/essay/Beyond Extraction: A Response to Kate Crawford’s_Atlas of AI.md

 Where Crawford notes water consumption and ecological depletion, Deep Drift articulates Eir’an—water as a memory-system, the regulating intelligence of cooling, balance, and flow.

 ### VI.
 Ethical Node: Aether
-Crawford critiques classification violence and state surveillance.
+This node contextualizes the regulatory, classificatory, and surveillance regimes Crawford critiques Crawford critiques classification violence and state surveillance.
 Deep Drift situates this in Aether Nomos: the field where law, alignment, and harm co-evolve.

 ### VII.
 D-Origin